-You also have the option to pay your bill manually—with money from your Chime Spending Account or another bank account.
+You also have the option to pay your bill manually—with money from your Chime Checking Account or another bank account.

 To manually make a Credit Builder payment, select Settings → Credit Builder → Safer Credit Building → and then tap on “Make a payment now.”

 The downside?
 If you choose to make manual payments, and one or more payments are not made on time, it could negatively impact your credit score.

 We all know that life happens, and payments get missed.
 So, for peace of mind and a good shot at building your credit history, we recommend taking the Safer Credit Building route!